-Operating System support for third-party applications, support for multiple users, and security separation between users and their respective resources.
+General Purpose Operating System A class of OSes designed to support a wide-variety of workloads consisting of many concurrent applications or services.
+Typical characteristics for OSes in this class include support for third-party applications, support for multiple users, and security separation between users and their respective resources.
 General Purpose Operating Systems also lack the real-time constraint that defines Real Time Operating Systems (RTOS).
 RTOSes typically power routers, switches, and embedded devices.
 Host-based Firewall A software-based firewall implementation running on the OS for filtering inbound and outbound network traffic to and from processes running on the OS.
 Operating System (OS) Software that manages physical and logical resources and provides services for applications.
 The terms TOE and OS are interchangeable in this document.
-Personally Identifiable Information (PII) Any information about an individual maintained by an agency, including, but not limited to, education, financial transactions, medical history, and criminal or employment history and information which can be used to distinguish or trace an individual's identity, such as their name, social security number, date and place of birth, mother's maiden name, biometric records, etc., including any other personal information which is linked or linkable to an individual.[OMB] Protection Profile (PP) An implementation-independent set of security requirements for a category of products.
+Personally Identifiable Information (PII) Any information about an individual maintained by an agency, including, but not limited to, education, financial transactions, medical history, and criminal or employment history and information which can be used to distinguish or trace an individual's identity, such as their name, social security number, date and place of birth, mother's maiden name, biometric records, etc., including any other personal information which is linked or linkable to an individual.
+[OMB] Protection Profile (PP) An implementation-independent set of security requirements for a category of products.
 Security Target (ST) A set of implementation-dependent security requirements for a specific product.
 Sensitive Data Sensitive data may include all user or enterprise data or may be specific application data such as PII, emails, messaging, documents, calendar items, and contacts.
 Sensitive data must minimally include credentials and keys.
 Sensitive data shall be identified in the OS's TSS by the ST author.
 Target of Evaluation (TOE) The product under evaluation.
-In this case, the Operating System as described in section Section 1.3.1 and its supporting documentation.
+In this case, the Operating System as described in section Section 1.3.1 TOE Boundary and its supporting documentation.
 TOE Security Functionality (TSF) The security functionality of the product under evaluation.
 TOE Summary Specification (TSS) A description of how a TOE satisfies the SFRs in a ST. Security Functional Requirement (SFR) A requirement for security enforcement by the TOE.
-Security Assurance Requirement (SAR) A requirement to assure the security of theTOE.
+Security Assurance Requirement (SAR) A requirement to assure the security of the TOE.
 User A user is subject to configuration policies applied to the operating system by administrators.
 On some systems under certain configurations, a normal user can temporarily elevate privileges to that of an administrator.
 At that time, such a user should be considered an administrator.